CCI-MOC/documentation/docs/source/monitoring/monitoring.md

 ### Configuration

 32 GiB RAM and 16 vCPUs with 400 GB SSD Storage.
-A lot of it's configuration files and custom scripts live on github: https://github.com/cci-moc/zabbix-config/
+A lot of it's configuration files and custom scripts live on [github](https://github.com/cci-moc/zabbix-config/)

 It's running zabbix version 4.4.
 For database we are using postgres 11 with timescale DB extension.